Key takeaways

 - Gross margin, net margin, and unit economics.

-- Burn rate, and Runway as cash divided by burn rate, a simple version is bank balance divided by net monthly cash burn.
+- Burn rate, and runway (cash divided by burn rate).
+A simple version: bank balance divided by net monthly cash burn.

-- Budget versus actual variance, with commentary splitting revenue into price, volume, mix, and costs into rate, usage.
+- Budget versus actual variance, with commentary splitting revenue into price, volume, and mix, and costs into rate and usage.

 - Segment views by product, service, channel, region, or customer cohort.